Politics of Barbados: Head of government

-If the Assembly passes a motion of no confidence in the government, the Prime Minister and the rest of Cabinet are expected either to resign their offices or to ask for Parliament to be dissolved so that a general election can be held.
+If the Assembly passes a motion of no confidence in the government, the prime minister and the rest of Cabinet are expected either to resign their offices or to ask for Parliament to be dissolved so that a general election can be held.
 To avoid a non-confidence motion from passing, parties enforce strong party discipline, in which members of a party – especially from the ruling party – are strongly urged to vote the "party line" or face consequences.
 While a member of a governing party is free to vote their conscience, they are constrained by the fact that voting against the party line (especially in confidence votes) might lead to expulsion from their party.
 Such an expulsion would lead to loss of election funding and the former party backing an alternate candidate.
 While the government likes to keep control in these circumstances, in unwritten practice, the only time the government can fall is if a money bill (financial or budget) is defeated.
 However, if a government finds that it can not pass any legislation it is common (but not required) that a vote of confidence should be held.
 The exception is if the prime minister or the government declared that they consider a given bill to be a matter of confidence (hence how backbenchers are often held to strict party voting).
 Members can be elected as independents.
 Most independent members are elected under a party, but either chose to leave the party or are expelled from it.

-When there are enough seats for another party to form a government after the resignation of a government, the President may ask the other party to try to form the government.
+When there are enough seats for another party to form a government after the resignation of a government, the president may ask the other party to try to form the government.

 Legislative power

 Barbados' Parliament consists of the President and a bicameral legislature: an elected House of Assembly and an appointed Senate.
 In practice, legislative power rests with the party that has the majority of seats in the House of Assembly, which is elected for a period not to exceed five years.
+The senate remains a body which is mainly filled by the decision of the official party in the role of being the ruling party, and the member(s) officially in the role of being an official opposition also submit a cadre for membership to the Senate as well.